Microsoft, Getty Images settle dispute over online photo tool

-NEW YORK (Reuters) - Getty Images has dropped its lawsuit against Microsoft Corp over alleged “massive” copyright infringement, announcing on Tuesday a plan to amicably bring Getty’s photos to Microsoft’s Internet search engine and devices.
+NEW YORK, April 7 (Reuters) - Getty Images has dropped its lawsuit against Microsoft Corp over alleged “massive” copyright infringement, announcing on Tuesday a plan to amicably bring Getty’s photos to Microsoft’s Internet search engine and devices.

 Getty sued Microsoft last September in federal court in Manhattan, claiming the software company’s online photo tool, the Bing Image Widget, displayed copyrighted photos supplied by its Bing search engine without payment or attribution.
 Getty owns or represents the owners of more than 80 million digital images.